Thanjavur Maratha kingdom: Literature

 The notable Marathi authors from the Thanjavur Maratha kingdom include Raghunatha Pandita, Ananda-tanaya, Gosavi-nandana and Subhan Rao.
 They mainly wrote short works on Puranic or other religious subjects, on the royal family members, or on the splendours of Thanjavur.

-In 1693, Shahaji renamed the village of Tiruvishanallur as Shahaji-raja-puram and established an assemmbly of 45 scholars and poets there.
+In 1693, Shahaji renamed the village of Thiruvisanallur as Shahaji-raja-puram and established an assembly of 45 scholars and poets there.
 These scholars included Ramabhadra Dikshita, Bhaskara Dikshita, Veda-kavi, Mahadeva-kavi, and Shridhara Venkatesvara.
 Shahaji's minister Tryambaka-yajvan wrote the Sanskrit-language texts Dharmakuta (a commentary on Ramayana) and Strī-dharma-paddhati.
 Other members of his family also composed various works.
 His grandson Narayana-raya wrote Vikrama-sena-champu.
 His brother Bhagavanta-raya wrote Mukunda-vilasa, Uttara-champu, and Raghavabhyudaya.
 His nephew Ananda-raya wrote Ashvala-yana-grhya-sutra-vritti, Jivananda-nataka, and Vidya-parinaya-nataka (with a commentary).
 His grand-nephew Nrsimha-raya wrote Tripura-vijaya-champu.
 Dhundhiraja, another writer patronized by Shahaji, wrote the Sanskrit-language texts Shaha-vilasa-gita and Mudra-rakshasa-vyakhya.

 Serfoji built the Saraswathi Mahal Library within the precincts of the palace to house his enormous book and manuscript collection.
 Apart from Indian languages, Serfoji II was proficient in English, French, Dutch, Greek and Latin as well.

 Administration

 The king was assisted in the administration of his country by a council of ministers.
 The supreme head of this council of ministers was a Mantri or Dalavoy.
 The Dalavoy was also the Commander-in-chief of the Army.
 Next in importance at the court was a Pradhani or Dewan also called Dabir Pandit.
-The country was divided into subahs, seemais and maganams in the decreasing order of size and importance.
-The five subahs of the country were Pattukkottai, Mayavaram, Kumbakonam, Mannargudi and Tiruvadi.
+The country was divided into subahs, seemais and maganams in decreasing order of size and importance.
+The five subahs of the country were Pattukkottai, Mayiladuthurai (erstwhile Mayavaram), Kumbakonam, Mannargudi and Tiruvadi.